dividuum/info-beamer/doc/manual.md

 ### node.event("child\_remove", function(child\_name) ... end)

-Registers an event handler that is called if XXX detects that a child node was removed from the current node.
+Registers an event handler that is called if `info-beamer` detects that a child node was removed from the current node.
 The child name is provided in `child_name`.

 ### node.event("content\_update", function(filename) ... end)

-Registers an event handler that is called if XXX detects that a file was created or modified in the current node.
+Registers an event handler that is called if `info-beamer` detects that a file was created or modified in the current node.
 This allows you to detect updated resources.

 ### node.event("content\_remove", function(filename) ... end)

-Registers an event handler that is called if XXX detects that a file was removed from the current node.
+Registers an event handler that is called if `info-beamer` detects that a file was removed from the current node.

 ### node.event("data", function(data, suffix) ... end)